My IT-Textbooks

 These notes are still undergoing corrections and improvements.
 If you find typos, errors, or if you have any comments about these notes, I'd be very happy to hear them!
 Write to .
 Thanks!

-Advanced Topics in Information Theory (New 5th Edition)
+Advanced Topics in Information Theory (5th Edition)

 I use these lecture notes in my course Advanced Topics in Information Theory, which is an advanced graduate course.
 Based on the theory introduced in the introductory notes Information Theory, it continues to explore the most important results concerning data compression and reliable communication over a communication channel, including multiple-user communication and lossy compression schemes.
 The course covers the following topics: